wtoivo/RM2-ODL-quali-book/docs/09-FAQs.md

 **We have included a short rationale on why we chose a focus group which is placed before the six questions.
 Will this short paragraph be included within the word count for the whole portfolio or will it not count as part of the 1000 words?**
 A rationale (if you choose to include it) should be in 1b.
 The only thing not included in the word count within the activities themselves is the actual questions of Activity 1a

+**Do prompts/probes have to be phrased as a question or can they be more of a statement?**
+They will usually be framed as a question but it is fine to write them as a statement for this assignment if you prefer.

+**Do we need to define terms such as open-ended questions?**
+No, there isn't space for this within the word count for this particular assignment

+**If we're including our group member's experiences for reflexivity, should we name them, or just refer to them as 'group member'?**
+You can either use initials or "group member", either one would be fine

+**Within the questions we are setting for our group project - would it be appropriate to name "University of Glasgow" for instance or would it be best to keep to just "University" in general?**
+We would suggest just sticking to University, rather than specifying the University of Glasgow in particular.

+**is it OK to assume that the participants work in the same university as its important for a point we've made in the moderating?**
+Yes, this is fine :)

 ### Task 2: Ethics

+**Should we connect our answer to Question 2 to what we did for Q1?**
+No, there is no expectation that Activity 2 is linked to Activity 1 (although Activites 1a and 1b need to be linked to each other).

+**Can you tell us where people tend to go most wrong in this particular question?**
+Sometimes, groups will focus more on ethical issues that are relevant for quantitative research, or research in general, rather than specifically thinking about qualitative research.
+This is something that is best avoided as it doesn't answer the question that is set.

 ### Task 3: Focus group gone wrong

+**For focus group, do we have to back the issue with specific observations from the video?
+E.g @ 4.05min X did what, which is an issue because...**
+No, this would likely take up too many words.

+**Is there a preference for either moderator or facilitator?**
+No, these are interchangeable and either is fine

 **Are we to only quote peer reviewed literature in support of our argument, or can we quote for example from the Braun and Clarke book?**
 No, it's fine to cite Braun & Clarke and there might also be guides/opinion pieces etc. - these would also be fine to use in support.
 Also, it's fine to use older evidence too - we do realise there's unlikely to be lots of 2022/2023 papers out there on how to do a focus